zearp/OptiHack/README.md

 If you don't have an ssd you can skip the next step, which is hopefully nobody.

-We need to check if TRIM is enabled, it should be as we applied a patch in the config for this.
-But it is always good to verify and make sure.
-Open the *System Information* app and under SATA/SATA Express highlight your internal disk on the right and verify it says ```TRIM Support: Yes``` there.
+We need to check if TRIM is enabled, open the *System Information* app and under SATA/SATA Express highlight your internal disk on the right and verify it says ```TRIM Support: Yes``` there.

 If it says *NO*; close all open apps, open a terminal and execute ```sudo trimforce enable``` enter yes for both questions and once rebooted TRIM should be enabled.
+Repeat the previous steps to make sure it's enabled now.

-Don't forget to set your ethernet mac address correctly.
+Also don't forget to set your ethernet mac address correctly.
 This [guide](https://dortania.github.io/OpenCore-Desktop-Guide/post-services/iservices.md#fixing-en0) will, well, guide you.

 We're pretty much done now, I suggest you do read all the following sections though, some may apply to you.
 Either way, have fun using macOS on your OptiHack!